John E. Irving

 All companies within the Irving conglomerate, including Irving Oil and J.D.
 Irving, Limited are vertically integrated and buy services and products from other companies within the conglomerate, thereby maintaining profits within their operations.

-Jack Irving gained a reputation as being the most reflective of the Irving family, and was known for being far less aggressive than his older brothers when it came to business, choosing instead to listen intently and leave the talking mostly to them.
+Irving gained a reputation as being the most reflective of the Irving family, and was known for being far less aggressive than his older brothers when it came to business, choosing instead to listen intently and leave the talking mostly to them.
 Many credit this to a kidnapping incident in 1982.
 Though he was found unharmed, the kidnapping left him aware of his own mortality and a shift in his personality was noted.

 An avid conservationist of ecological and cultural areas, Jack Irving was a strong supporter of the arts in Atlantic Canada.

 Irving died at the age of 78 on July 21, 2010, following a brief illness.
-His survivors include his wife, Suzanne Cameron; two sons, John K. F. and Colin D. Irving; and a daughter, Anne Cameron I. Oxley.
+His survivors include his wife, Suzanne Cameron (deceased 2025); two sons, John K. F. Irving and Colin D. Irving (deceased 2019); and a daughter, Anne Cameron Irving, Mrs. Oxley.
 John K. F. Irving succeeded him in his business interests.